Tigers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Tigers have a record of 4-4.
+- In eight games as the underdog over the last 10 matchups, the Tigers have posted a mark of 5-3.

-- When it comes to the over/under, the Tigers and their opponents are 4-6-0 in their previous 10 games.

-- Bookmakers have not posted a spread in any of the Tigers' past 10 contests.
-Detroit and its opponent have topped the over/under in three consecutive games, with the average total established by oddsmakers being 8.7.
+- Oddsmakers have not posted a runline in any of the Tigers' past 10 contests.

 Tigers Betting Records & Stats

-- Detroit is 16-17 this season when entering a game as the underdog by +150 or more on the moneyline.
+- Detroit has entered 90 games this season as the underdog by +105 or more and is 37-53 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Tigers have a 40% chance of pulling out a win.
+- The Tigers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Detroit and its opponents have hit the over in 63 of its 127 games with a total this season.
+- Detroit and its opponents have gone over the total this season in 63 of its 128 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!